Rover 200 / 25: Rover 200 (R3; 1995–1999)

-The Rover 200, codenamed R3, was smaller than the Honda-based R8 cars.
+The next generation Rover 200 was unveiled at the London Motor Show in October 1995 with a press launch in Italy in late November.
+Codenamed R3, it was smaller than the previous Honda-based R8 cars.
 This was due to Rover's need to replace the ageing Metro, which by now was 15 years old.
-Although some elements of the previous 200 / 400 were carried over (most notably the front structure, heater, steering and front suspension).
+Although some elements of the previous 200 / 400 were carried over (most notably the front structure, heater, steering and front suspension), this 200 became the Rover Group's first new mass-market car to be designed in-house since the Austin Montego in 1984.

 Honda were contracted by Rover to provide tooling and feasibility experts working alongside their Rover colleagues both in Japan and in the Design Studio at Canley.
 This was also at a time when Honda were moving production of the Honda Concerto replacement from Longbridge to Swindon, freeing up capacity for 60,000 units at Rover.
 At this point, the car had a cut-down version of the previous car's rear floor and suspension and was codenamed SK3 but was not sufficiently profitable.

 After a delay, to consider several options to maintain production volumes at Longbridge, the SK3 project was revised by the Rover Engineering Team.
 The major change being a Maestro/Montego derived H-frame rear suspension package that allowed fitment of a fuel tank, a full-size spare wheel and an exhaust silencer whilst retaining a good-sized boot, as opposed to only 3-out-of-4 that the carry-over R8 rear suspension allowed in the SK3 package.
 This also saved over £100 per car allowing the project to be approved for production.
 The new programme was renamed R3, to align with other programmes.

+The R3 featured a completely redesigned interior and dashboard to accommodate the fitment of a passenger airbag in line with new safety standards.
+Changes to the front structure, with the addition of a transverse strut at the back of the engine bay, improved the crash performance of the car.
+The Rover 200 was sized somewhere between superminis such as the Ford Fiesta and Vauxhall Corsa and small family cars such as the Ford Escort and Vauxhall Astra, while being priced like the latter.
+Rover's only offering in the supermini segment at the time was the ageing Metro and this gap in the company's line-up needed to be filled.